PrefectHQ/prefect/docs/core/tutorial/03-parameterized-flow.md

 ```

 It would be ideal to allow fetching data from a wide variety of areas, not just around a single airport.
-We could allow `extract_live_data` to take `lat` and `long` parameters, however, we can go a step further; it turns out that we already have airport position information in our reference data that we can leverage!
+One approach would be to allow `extract_live_data` to take `lat` and `long` parameters.
+However, we can go a step further: it turns out that we already have airport position information in our reference data that we can leverage!

-Let's refactor our python function to use a user-specified airport along with the reference data:
+Let's refactor our Python function to take a user-specified airport along with the reference data:

 ```python{2, 4-10}
 @task